hamza-boudouche/cloud-computing-project/README.md

-Now that all the microservices of the application are deployed and ready, we can fetch the IP address that was assigned to the LoadBalancer service (named `frontend-external`) that exposes the application's frontend on the internet:
+Now that all the microservices of the application are deployed and ready, we can fetch the IP address that was assigned to the LoadBalancer service (named `frontend-external`) that exposes the application's frontend to the internet:

 ```bash
 kubectl get svc frontend-external | awk '{print $4}' | tail -1